 Surveillance Technology

-(RS) If the world becomes more and more transparent, what additional technologies or techniques will people invent to keep certain areas of their lives truly private?
+(PYS) If the world becomes more and more transparent, what additional technologies or techniques will people invent to keep certain areas of their lives truly private?

-(J.F.)
-Would the anticipation of a "chilling effect on speech" make for a stronger legal argument to maintain a high standard of privacy?
+(PYS) Would a future significant loss of privacy have a "chilling effect" on speech?
+Would the anticipation of a "chilling effect on speech" make for a good legal argument to maintain a high standard of privacy?

 (DF) In a transparent society, how does an inventor prove that he has satisfied the "first to invent" requirement of U.S. patent law?
 What difficulties would arise under the alternative "first to submit" rule of European patent law?
 Does transparency increase the relative advantage of one system over the other?